Nonsmooth Analysis and Optimization: Primal-dual splitting

-To sum up, we have shown that the primal-dual extragradient method \eqref{eq:splitting:pd} is equivalent to the proximal point method $z^{k+1} = \calR_{M^{-1}T}z^k$ for the maximally monotone operator $M^{-1}T$, and hence its convergence follows from \cref{thm:proximal:fixedpoint}. \begin{theorem} If $F:X\to\Rbar$, $G:Y\to\Rbar$, and $A\in L(X,Y)$ satisfy the assumptions of \cref{thm:convex:fenchel} and if $\sigma\tau \norm{A}_{L(X,Y)}^2 <1$, then the sequence $\{(x^k,y^k)\}_{k\in\N}$ generated by \eqref{eq:splitting:pd} converges weakly in $Z$ to a pair $(\bar x,\bar y)$ satisfying \eqref{eq:splitting:fenchel}. \end{theorem} Note that although the iteration is implicit in $F$ and $G$, it is still explicit in $A$; it is therefore not surprising that step size restrictions based on $A$ remain.\footnote{Using a proximal point mapping for $G\circ A$ would lead to a fully implicit method but involve the inverse $A^{-1}$ in the corresponding proximal point mapping.
+where $\bar z\in Z$ satisfies $0\in M^{-1}T\bar z$ and hence $0\in T\bar z$.
+Since $M$ is invertible and hence in particular surjective, this implies that $\inner{z_k,\tilde w}_Z\to \inner{\bar z,\tilde w}_Z$ for all $\tilde w:=Mw\in Z$, which is the claimed weak convergence. \end{proof} Note that although the iteration is implicit in $F$ and $G$, it is still explicit in $A$; it is therefore not surprising that step size restrictions based on $A$ remain.\footnote{Using a proximal point mapping for $G\circ A$ would lead to a fully implicit method but involve the inverse $A^{-1}$ in the corresponding proximal point mapping.
 It is precisely the point of the primal-dual extragradient method to avoid having to invert $A$, which is often prohibitively expensive if not impossible (e.g., if $A$ does not have closed range as in many inverse problems).}

 Finally, we remark that by setting $A=\Id$, $\tau = \gamma$, $\sigma = \gamma^{-1}$ and $z^k = x^k - \gamma y^k$ in \eqref{eq:splitting:pd} and applying \cref{lem:proximal:calculus}\,(ii), we recover the Douglas--Rachford method \eqref{eq:splitting:dr}; however, since in this case $\sigma\tau\norm{A}_{L(X,Y)}^2=1$, we cannot obtain its convergence from \cref{thm:splitting:pd_conv}.